 Riverbanks Zoo and Garden not only serves to protect rare and endangered wildlife and wild places, but also safeguards a number of South Carolina’s significant historical landmarks.
 Listed on the National Register of Historic Places since 1973, Riverbanks’ 170-acre site has a deep-rooted history dating back to the early 1800s with South Carolina’s textile industry and the Civil War.
-Today visitors can view structural remains that reveal this rich past from several vantage points within the Zoo and Garden.

 Video : Walk Through History at Riverbanks